acunniffe/docs/example-fixtures/express/using-express-js.md

 ```bash
 npm install @useoptic/document-express --save-dev
 ```

+If you'd like to review the source for this package, it's [available on our GitHub](https://github.com/opticdev/node-express-fixture).
+If you have any problems getting it working please open an issue or make a PR.

 To use add the middleware, just wrap your `app` in `withOptic`.
 The `withOptic` function will only apply our middleware to your API if you are running your tests through `optic api:document`.